Haryana Recruitment Exam 2019 postponed again: Check new date

 New Delhi, Nov 27: The Haryana Recruitment Exam 2019 has been re-scheduled.
 More details are available on the official website.

-The exams were to be conducted between December 3 and 10 2019.
-However now the exam would now continue until December 18 2019.
-The exam is being held for the post of instructor for skill development and industrial training.
+The exams were to be conducted between December 3 and 10, 2019.
+However, now the exam would now continue until December 18, 2019.
+The exam is being held for the post of the instructor for skill development and industrial training.
 Earlier it may be recalled that the exam was postponed to December 12.
 This is the third time that the exams are being re-scheduled.

 Haryana Recruitment Exam 2019 dates